lzwjava/clj-slack/README.md

 ```

 ## Usage
-First of all, you should get a `Incoming WebHooks` integration url in slack as `slack-url` below.
+First of all, you should get an `Incoming WebHooks` integration url in slack as `slack-url` below.
 Then,

 ```clojure
 (require 'clj-slack.core :as slack)